clearlinux/clear-linux-documentation/source/clear-linux/tutorials/kubernetes.rst

 Initiative)` guidelines and work seamlessly with Kubernetes. `Kata Containers`_\* provide strong isolation for untrusted workloads or multi-tenant scenarios.
-Runc and Kata Containers can be allocated on a per-container basis so you can mix and match both on the same host to suit your needs.
+Runc and Kata Containers can be allocated on a per-pod basis so you can mix and match both on the same host to suit your needs.

 Prerequisites
 *************